Piedmont: round trip

 Delights in northern Italy

-The Piedmont is a paradise for gourmets!
+On this bike tour you will discover the beautiful Piedmont, a true paradise for gourmets.
 Fantastic wines, highest quality truffles, sweet chocolate and a refined cuisine attract gourmets from all over the world to this region.
 In the daytime in the saddle you earn the calories for nice breaks and splendid evenings.
 On bike paths and side roads you cycle the first 2 days mainly on the flat, then to Asti a hilly route waits for you.
 Only at the town entrances and exits as well as at short connecting roads you have to expect a little more traffic.
 But the lovely countryside, hills covered with wine rapes and in the distance the majestic Alps, ensure new variety every day.
 And Turin, the first capital of Italy, will delight you with its baroque buildings, exceptionally beautiful squares and kilometers of arcades in which fine shops and good restaurants hide.

 1. day Arrival Turin